 - When enrolling a solicitor in a course or suggesting training – also suggest some SRA competencies that are related to that training

 November 2016 marks the beginning of the SRA’s new approach to continuing competence.
 Solicitors in England and Wales are no longer required to track 16 hours of continued education.
 Rather, they are required to reflect on their practice and identify personal learning and development needs.

 These regulatory changes require a shift in the way learning is recorded in your learning management system.
-VinciWorks has recently updated its Compliance Learning Management System to accommodate these changes.
+VinciWorks has recently updated its Learning Management System to accommodate these changes.

 From recording diverse learning methods to producing completion certificates, the VinciWorks system makes adapting to the changes to CPD simple and straightforward.
 The changes are only relevant to law firms operating in England and Wales, and do not affect historical data in the system.

 VinciWorks Releases a New Course on Fraud and Market Abuse